Annie French Hector

-Anne "Annie" French Hector (Dublin, Ireland, 1825 – London, 10 July 1902) was a 19th-century popular novelist who wrote under the pen name "Mrs Alexander".
+Anne "Annie" French Hector (Dublin, Ireland, 1825 – London, 10 July 1902) was a 19th-century Irish popular novelist who wrote under the pen name "Mrs Alexander".
 It has been noted that her works "typically revolve around a young girl torn between money, family and love, often complicated by a legacy."

 Life

 Born in 1825, she was the only child of Robert French, a Dublin solicitor.
 Her family claimed to be descended from Irish gentry, the French family of Roscommon and Lord Annaly.
-On the paternal side, she was related to the poet Charles Wolfe and on her mother's side, to the Shakespearian scholar, Edmund Malone.
+On the paternal side, she was related to the poet Charles Wolfe and on her mother's side, to the Shakespearian scholar, Edmond Malone.
 Annie's father lost his money in 1844 and moved first to Liverpool, before settling in London.

 In London, Annie French made some literary acquaintances, among them the novelists Anna Maria Hall and Eliza Lynn Linton and Household Words sub-editor W. H. Wills.
 She attracted attention in 1856 with an article in Household Words: "Billeted in Boulogne".
 She married the explorer and archaeologist Alexander Hector in 1858: "...Alexander Hector married his wife, Anne, on the 15th of April 1858 and there were issue of the marriage, four children, Ida, Alexander, Annie and Mary, aged respectively, ten, eight, five and three years.
 In October, 1870, Mrs. Hector gave instructions to her solicitors to present a petition in the Divorce Court for a separation, on the ground of cruelty and adultery, but the matter was compromised, and on the 10th of December, 1870, a deed of separation was executed between the defendant, Alexander Hector, of first part, Anne Hector, the wife, of second part..."